NeerajTheCoder/pokedex/README.md

 # pokedex
-This project intended to create a basic pokedex.
+Now, This project intended to create a basic pokedex.
+Further updates will be coming soon.